Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

 handleMessage := func(message *azservicebus.ReceivedMessage) error {
-  // This is where your logic for handling messages goes
+  // This is where your logic for handling messages goes yourLogicForProcessing(message) return nil

-  yourLogicForProcessing(message)

-  // 'AutoComplete' (enabled by default, and controlled by `ProcessorWithAutoComplete`)
-  // will use this return value to determine how it should settle your message.
-  //
-  // Non-nil errors will cause your message to be Abandon()'d.
-  // Nil errors will cause your message to be Complete'd.
-  return nil
 }